Book a Weekend Tour →

 From ~$320/couple/night

 Maleny's Saturday Farmers Market (7am–noon) is one of the best in the state.
 The Maleny Botanic Gardens are beautifully maintained and calm.
 Mary Cairncross Reserve offers an easy rainforest walk with extraordinary Glass House Mountain views.
-In Montville, Songbird Luxury at Misty's has some of the most romantic cottages in Queensland.
+For 2026, Eden Health Retreat — a short drive from Maleny — has been highlighted as one of Queensland's premier wellness destinations, offering multi-day health programs in a serene retreat setting.

 🌊